-\end{definition} Here 1) means that the subsequent iterate has smaller function value, and 2) means that the rule of output $\cR$ outputs a sequence of candidate vectors, one of which is in $\cS$. $(\cA,\cR)$ forms a $(\cS, \Toracle(\vecU_0), \Delta(\vecU_0), \delta(\vecU_0), \vecU_0)$-decrease procedure if 1) or 2) occurs with high probability.
+\end{definition} Here 1) means that the subsequent iterate has smaller function value, and 2) means that the rule of output $\cA_2$ outputs a sequence of candidate vectors, one of which is in $\cS$. $\cA$ forms a $(\cS, \Toracle(\vecU_0), \Delta(\vecU_0), \delta(\vecU_0), \vecU_0)$-decrease procedure if 1) or 2) occurs with high probability.

-\textbf{Informal Theorem:} We will establish that if $(\cA, \cR)$ is a decrease procedure for all $\vecU_0$ in the $F(\vecW_0)$-sublevel set $\cL_{F,F(\vecW_0)}$, we can bound the number of oracle calls for the rule of output $\cR$ to output a candidate vector in $\cS$.
+\textbf{Informal Theorem:} For analogous reasons as before, we will establish that if $\cA$ is a decrease procedure for all $\vecU_0$ in $\cL_{F,F(\vecW_0)}$, we can bound the number of oracle calls for $\cA_2$ to output a candidate vector lying in $\cS$.
 Formally, this is \pref{thm:generalframework}.
-Intuitively, this holds as $F$ is lower bounded (recall Notation), thus 1) in \pref{def:highprobdecreasealg} cannot occur too often, and so 2) must occur at some point.